 |- supply of used real estate|

 In Serbia, resident individuals are taxed based on their worldwide income, while non-residents are taxed only on income in Serbia.
 There is a flat rate of 10% for gross salaries.
 Capital gains are taxed at 15%.
 Furthermore, the tax rate on income from agriculture and forestry is 10%.
 Income from the letting of real estate is taxable at 20%, but before that, the gross basis is reduced by standardized costs equalling 25%.
 The tax rate on income from royalties and other intellectual property amounts to 20%.
 Active incomes fall under the scope of the SSC system: individual social contributions are 19.90% of the gross salary.
 These include contributions for pension and disability insurance (14%), health insurance (5.15%) and unemployment insurance (0.75%).
-Employers contributions amounts 17.90%.
-Only difference is that contributions for pension and disability insurance are 12% (2% less than employee’s obligation).
+Employers contributions amounts 17.15%.
+The difference is that contributions for pension and disability insurance are 12% (2% less than employee’s obligation) and the contribution for unemployment (0.75%) is not payable by the employer.
 Personal deductions are applicable.

 The examples below show the cost of the employer and the employee in case of minimum wage level and the average wage in the private sector: